RaffyRod/Senior-QA-Challenge-Raffy-Rodriguez/README.md

   git clone https://github.com/elraffy/Senior-QA-Challenge-Raffy-Rodriguez.git
 ```

-* Intall all packages and dependencies for the project.
+* Install all packages and dependencies for the project.

 ```bash
   npm install